vra/dompare/README.md

 ## Features
- 1. Easy to use
+ 1. Easy to install and use, nice visualization
- 2. Recursively compare same name files in two directories.
+ 2. Recursively compare same name files in two directories
+ 3. Optional settings for exclude certain directories
+ 4. Completely based on Python and HTML, no extra tools needed

 ## Installation
 ```bash